Nike Air Max: Air Max Light

 Released in 1989 as the Air Max II, the Air Max Light weighed less than the original, achieved by replacing the forefoot polyurethane midsole with one made of EVA foam.
 Re-released in 2007, Nike has continued to release additional colorways.

 Air Max 90

-Known as the Air Max III until 2000, when it was reissued taking its name from the year of its launch.
+The Air Max 90 was released in 1990 and known as the Air Max III until 2000, when it was reissued taking its name from the year of its launch.
 The original colourway of white/black/cool grey with infrared was chosen to exaggerate the thickness of the sole air cushion.
 The upper featured Duromesh, synthetic felt and synthetic leather.
 Nike specially designed a pair of Nike Air Max 90s for President George H. W. Bush.
 Images of the customized sneakers have been seen around the Department of Nike Archives, and feature AIR PRES branding along with what appears to be a unique colorway.

+Air Max BW

+Released in 1991 as Air Classic BW and also known as Air Max IV, the "BW" in the name stood for "Big Window" which was due to the bigger air unit in the sole of the shoe.

 Air Max 180

 Released in 1991, the Air Max 180 featured a larger air unit visible through the outsole.
 The technology was later used in the Air Force 180 sneaker.